 We'd target the following:

-- Make sure there's either a three-part single coil pickup system or dual humbucker system
+- Target a three single coil pickup system or dual humbucker system

-- Make sure you have at least a three-way pickup selector
+- Target at least a three-way pickup selector

-- Look for a bridge with a tremolo system or stoptail bridge
+- Look for a bridge with a tremolo system or stopbar bridge

-- Look for cheaper guitars that are modeled after nicer, more expensive electric guitar lines
+- Look for cheaper guitars modeled after nicer, more expensive models

 - Make sure the price doesn't go too high